AxonFramework/extension-spring-aot/README.md

 This set up helps you create a well-structured application without having to bother with the infrastructure.
 The main focus can thus become your business functionality.

-Axon Framework's **Experimental** Spring Native Extension provides integration with [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/).
+Axon Framework's Spring Native Extension provides integration with [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/).
 This extension provides support for compiling Axon and Spring applications to native executables using the [GraalVM](https://www.graalvm.org/) native-image compiler.

 For more information on anything Axon, please visit our website, [http://axoniq.io](http://axoniq.io).